Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 Conversion of deep phenotyping data into tangible therapeutic utility poses number of challenges yet to be solved.
 First, computational environments for analysis of high dimensional data is required.
 Second, there must be data from large populations of patients as a knowledge network.
 The most important, however, is the integration of the two.
 For example, next-Generation sequencing enables genome-wide investigation of rare genetic variants, but associating these with diseases requires tailored statical tools that summarize the information of neighbored variants.
 Indeed, the integration of two types of different information are critical in generating the data in clinically relevant way.
 To clarify this, the structure of the precision medicine process offers tracks 1-3, which are handling of the data for better prediction of drug sensitivity.

 ## 3. Data Analysis<a name="3"></a>

-Large-scale of data is expected to be integrated and converted into more precise therapeutic interventions.
+Large-scale data is expected to be integrated and converted into more precise therapeutic interventions.
 The analysis of deep phenotyping is distinguished into three sequential tracks: in track 1, the data are handled without knowledge of a clinical end-point; in track 2, data are used to build models for a more precise diagnosis or prognosis of disease or disease outcome; and track 3 leads to models that predict more precisely how well specific patients respond to treatment.
 [Afzal]

 ![fig5](https://ieeexplore.ieee.org/ielx7/6287639/8948470/8957137/graphical_abstract/access-gagraphic-2965955.jpg)